-My 7 Favorite Tips and Products for Healthy Travel
+My 7 Favorite Natural Remedies & Tips for Healthy Travel

 1. Sleep.
 This may seem obvious, but the most important thing you can do while traveling is sleep.
 Your body needs rest from flights and train travel.
 While traveling can involve a lot of sitting, it is still stressful on the body to fly for hours on end.
 Crossing time zones, carrying luggage, walking, and sightseeing also take a lot out of you.
 Sleep as much as you can while flying, build in downtime to rest or nap on days that include a lot of sightseeing and set a reasonable time head to bed each night.
 The bottom line is that travel is taxing on your body, so make sure you get plenty of rest.

 2. Hydrate.
 Carry a water bottle with you at all times and drink water throughout the day.
 Remember to increase your water intake if you are in a location that is hot or humid, you are walking for long periods and if you drink caffeinated or alcoholic beverages.

 Make sure the water is clean and safe to drink.
 Bad water is the #1 cause of dysentery, diarrhea and parasite infection around the world, so be careful and verify the water is purified.
 When I travel to India, Mexico or any third world country I bring a Grayl water bottle with the international travel filter.